 This manual is the top-level document of the CMC Electronics Inc. Quality and Environmental Management System.
 The purpose of this manual is to define and describe the Quality and Environmental System, to define authorities and responsibilities of the management personnel involved in the operation of the system, and provide general procedures for all activities comprising the Quality and Environmental System.
 Another purpose of this manual is to present the quality and environmental system to our customers and other interested parties, and to inform them of what specific controls are implemented at CMC Electronics Inc. to assure adequate quality and environment management.

-The Quality Management System scope for both Montreal and Sugar Grove sites is design, manufacture, sale and support of high technology electronic products including avionics, communications, and specialized electronic components and subcontracting of electronic assemblies.
+The Quality Management System scope for Montreal site is design, manufacture, sale, support and MRO services of high technology electronic products including avionics, communications, specialized electronic components and subcontracting of electronic assemblies.